 1. Toy-Sized Dog Growth Rate (Less than 15 lbs)

 The smallest of the weight groups, toy dog breeds and dogs in this weight group grow the fastest.
-Toy dogs typically weigh around 2–5 ounces at birth, which is the same weight as half of an avocado.
+Toy dogs typically weigh around 2–5 ounces at birth, the same weight as half of an avocado.
 By the time they’re 6–8 months of age, most toy-sized dogs will stop growing and be fully mature by one year.
 The smaller the dog, the quicker they reach adulthood.

 2. Small-Sized Dog Growth Rate (Less than 25 lbs)